Pylons/pyramid/docs/narr/static.rst

 method is completely equivalent to using ZCML for the same purpose.

 .. index::
+   single: generating static resource urls
-   triple: generating; static resource; urls
+   single: static resource urls

 .. _generating_static_resource_urls: